rwolt/cv-project/README.md

 # Resume Creator using ReactJS

-A simple form that allows users to quickly enter their details.
+A simple form that allows users to quickly enter their resume details.

 ## Skills Demonstrated